Bloc/portfolio-iro/_portfolio/reactchat.md

 short-description: A chatroom application created in React

 ---
+# The High Level Low Down
 This is a webapp created when learning about React.
 It was a twist on a project that I had to do for the Software Developer Program at [Bloc](https://www.bloc.io).
 The original project for the program required a different framework, but I wanted to learn some React, so I went ahead and created a React version.

-At a high level, The application allows you to register your name based off of a google account.
+The application allows you to register your name based off of a google account.
 Once registered, you can create a room, post messages in a room, and interact with other people that are also in these rooms.

 On the backend, it uses google firebase in storing the room and message information.
 Of course, as mentioned earlier, the framework used to create this website is React.

 But enough about the high level technicals.
 I wanted to share a bit about the process of this project, and the considerations and learnings that were taken into account in it's creation.

+# React Design Perspective

-From a design perspective, I tried to keep it as simple as possible, so when I went about creating this application I tried to use only the `create-react-app` package available on `npm` adding only the bootstrap library to it for some visual polish.
+I tried to keep it as simple as possible, so when I went about creating this application I tried to use only the `create-react-app` package available on `npm`, adding only the bootstrap library to it for some visual polish.

 In terms of the structure, I wanted the base of the Web app to be `App.js` file.
-And as such, wanted to keep the _currentUser_, _currentRoomName_, and _currentRoom_ as states in this location.

-The main reason is, it seemed easier to pass any changes from this location down to other components, since this was the highest level I was modifying in the Web App.
+This way, I could keep the _currentUser_, _currentRoomName_, and _currentRoom_ as states in this location.
+It seemed easier to pass any changes from this location down to other components, since this was the highest level I was modifying in the Web App.

 These variables in the `App` component's state would need to be modified as user input was made.
 This was achieved by creating some callbacks.